Malaysian Army: History

 The Kor Armor DiRaja ('Royal Armoured Corps') can trace its roots to the formation on 1 September 1952 of the Federation Reconnaissance Squadron.
 It was later merged with the Federation Regiment to form the Federation Reconnaissance Corps.
 The name underwent a few transformations from the Malaysian Reconnaissance Corps (16 September 1967), Royal Malaysian Reconnaissance Corps (May 1979) to Royal Cavalry Corps (December 1979) and finally to Kor Armor Diraja on 8 December 1986.
 The Royal Ranger Regiment's lineage began in 1863 as the paramilitary Sarawak Rangers.
 Although the second in the order of precedence, it is the oldest active formation of the Army.

 Profile

 Flag

-The flag of Malaysian Army has been introduced since the inception of Malaysia Army and has been in use till today.
-The shape of it is the combination of Malaysian Flag and Malaysian Army's crest.
-This flag is the symbol of pride and courageousness of the Malaysian Army.
+The flag of the Malaysian Army, introduced since the inception of the Malaysian Army and still in use today, combines elements of the Malaysian Flag and the crest of the Malaysian Army.
+It serves as a symbol of pride and courage for the Malaysian Army.